also available in 2018

 This module is taught in English.

-This module surveys formal, generic, historical, cultural, narrative, and theoretical relationships between literature and film across a range of periods, genres, topics, and cultures, paying particular attention to the practice and analysis of literary film adaptation.
-It also addresses some other modes of literary adaptation (e.g. television, graphic novels, tie-in merchandise, mobile phone applications, etc.).
+This module surveys formal, generic, historical, cultural, narrative, and theoretical relationships between literature, film, and other media across a range of periods, genres, topics, and cultures, paying particular attention to the practice and analysis of literary film adaptation, while also addressing some other modes of literary adaptation (e.g. television, graphic novels, tie-in merchandise, mobile phone applications, etc.).
+Specific topics in 2018 include theories of adaptation, how to read graphic novels, how to read films, how to read television, literature and classical Hollywood cinema, novels and TV serialization, prose fiction and film, poetry and film, theatre and film, various genres across various media (Gothic, crime, war, science fiction, romance, westerns), the author on screen, adaptation and animation, and a screenwriting workshop.

 This module seeks to support students to apply their linguistic and cultural understanding in a specific professional context.
 Students will develop, reflect on and articulate both the range of competences, and the linguistic and cross cultural skills that enhance employability by working in language-related professional contexts and reflecting on key issues in relation to their placement organisation.
 Students will typically spend between 25-30 hours over a period of 10 weeks engaging with a placement organisation in Lent.
 Alternatively students may undertake a 'block' placement over a two to three week period during the Easter vacation (this will allow placements abroad).
 We have developed a number of local work placements and students can also source placements (subject to departmental approval).
 There will be some preparation for the module before Lent.
 This will consist of short interviews and the sourcing and confirmation of placements.
 For students undertaking schools placements, there will also be some training.
 Workshops in Lent will provide preparation for placements and guidance on reflective academic work.
 Students will share their experiences and learning with each other by means of end-of-module presentations.